eliharoun/science-paper-linkedin-post/README.md

-# ArXiv Science Paper LinkedIn Post
+# ArXiv Science Paper LinkedIn Post Generator

 ## Overview
 This project automates the process of generating LinkedIn posts from scientific papers on arXiv.
 It extracts key information from papers and generates engaging social media content using AI.